elblvr05/elblvr05/README.md

 - Fort Santiago in Intramuros, Manila.

 > My favorite song at the moment?
-- Pity Party by Melanie Martinez
+- Afterglow by Taylor Swift.

 > Celebrity crush?
 - Lee Heeseung, Nishimura Riki, and 99+ more... 👀